Rostock: Administration

 The city parliament (Bürgerschaft) represents the citizens.
 Representative are elected for five years.
 The number of representatives is currently 53.
-The city parliament is presided by the Präsident der Bürgerschaft, who heads and prepares the sessions and, together with the Lord Mayor, represents the city.
+The city parliament is presided by the Präsident der Bürgerschaft, who heads and prepares the sessions and, together with the mayor, represents the city.
 The most recent city council election was held on 26 May 2019, and the results were as follows: